American Antiquarian Society: History of printing

 As part of AAS's mission as a learned society, it offers a variety of public lectures and seminars.
-One topic to which AAS dedicates significant academic energies is printing technology, especially in eighteenth-century British North America.
+One topic to which AAS dedicates significant academic energies is printing technology, especially in 18th century British North America.
 Since Isaiah Thomas was a newspaper man himself, he collected a large number of printed materials.
 With regard to printing, paper making, edition setting, and reprinting, not much had changed in European technology by the eighteenth century.
 It was not until the late eighteenth century that paper-making material began to evolve from a hand-woven cloth to an industrial pulp.
 AAS undertakes special efforts to preserve printed records from this time period, as the Society maintains an on-site conservation department with various sewing, cloth, and binding materials to aid in the preservation process.

-Past Leaders
+Past leaders

-Over its two hundred year history, the Society has had 14 formal leaders who have shaped the organization's vision, collections, and day to day operations.
+Over its two-hundred-year history, the Society has had 14 formal leaders who have shaped the organization's vision, collections, and day-to-day operations.
 Leadership roles at the AAS have historically overlapped in chronology, as different roles oversaw different aspects of the Society simultaneously.